fertrig/ai-finops-dashboard/approach.md

 - Fixed responsiveness of the charts.
 - Fixed responsiveness of header and polling controls.
 - Adjusted colors of polling controls.
+- Refactored complex functions into utility functions which I then unit tested.

 Cost Gauge:
 I picked an arbitrary max cost of $250,000 to show a proper gauge with a needle that goes from left to right.